Chevrolet Equinox EV Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Chevrolet Equinox EV are $1,436 a year including full coverage.
-Comprehensive costs around $346, collision costs $542, and liability is $390.
-Liability-only coverage costs around $452 a year, with high-risk coverage costing around $3,078.
-16-year-old drivers cost the most to insure at $5,228 a year or more.
+Average insurance rates for a Chevrolet Equinox EV are $1,436 a year for full coverage insurance.
+Comprehensive insurance costs on average $346, collision insurance costs $542, and liability coverage costs around $390.
+Liability-only coverage costs as low as $452 a year, and high-risk coverage costs $3,078 or more.
+16-year-old drivers receive the highest rates at up to $5,228 a year.

 Average premium for full coverage: $1,436

-These estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and for all Equinox EV models.
+Rates are based on $500 policy deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates are averaged for all 50 states and for different Equinox EV trim levels.

 Use the form below to get customized rates for your location.